 Designed to prepare the MS III and IV contracted Cadets to conduct and evaluate military physical fitness training.
 Courses is required for contracted Cadets.
-The course may be repeated up to four (4) times for credit.
+Course may be repeated up to three (3) times for credit.

 MSCI 4110: Developing Adaptive Leaders